Pakistan floods kill 220 as rescuers pull more bodies from landslides in northwest district

 Pakistan witnessed its worst-ever monsoon season in 2022.
 It killed more than 1,700 people and caused an estimated $40 billion in damage.

 Khan reported from Peshawar, Pakistan.
-Associated Press writers Rasool Dawar in Peshawar, Pakistan, Ishfaq Husain in Muzaffarabad, Pakistan, and Channi Ananad in Chositi, India, contributed to this report.
+Associated Press writers Munir Ahmed in Islamabad, Rasool Dawar in Peshawar, Pakistan, Ishfaq Husain in Muzaffarabad, Pakistan, and Channi Ananad in Chositi, India, contributed to this report.

 Copyright 2025 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.